ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress

+10.20.2022
+- Someone that's super SUPER new to development (no React experience) just got their first job so I'm definitely motivated to start applying again.
+I did some serious work on this keep clone today.
+I did a bunch of small things like box-shadow on hover, icon button background color matching...bunch of UI stuff, but was also able to recreate the form functionality from the project organizer sigNIFicantly quicker than the first go-round.
+It's great to see my progress paying off.

 10.19.2022
 - I began working on a new project.
 Persist: a Google Keep clone.
 I need more high quality, complex applications in my portfolio.
 Everyone has a todo app.
 Everyone has a weather app.
 I need to build that API, build that social media app, chat app, etc. if I want to stand out.
 Polishing my resume would help.